 Karolina completed her MA in Psychology in 2016 at University of Silesia in Katowice, Poland.
-Her dissertation was dedicated to the phenomenon of social influence among occupational therapists.
 She is currently a PhD candidate at SWPS University of Social Sciences and Humanities in Warsaw, under the supervision of dr. Golec de Zavala.
 Her research interests are concentrated in the field of social psychology, particularly individual and collective narcissism, intergroup retaliatory aggression and intergroup revenge.
 In her research Karolina focuses on the role of hedonistic beliefs in the function of revenge in the relationship between collective narcissism and intergroup retaliatory aggression.

 Dorottya completed her BSc in Psychology in 2015 at Goldsmiths, University of London, with First Class Honours.
 She first started working together with dr. Agnieszka Golec de Zavala, founder of the Prejudice Lab, here during her undergraduate studies.
 She completed her MSc in Research Methods in Psychology at UCL in 2016, where her dissertation focused on the topic of dehumanization.
 She is currently enrolled in a PhD program at the Psychology Department of Goldsmiths, University of London, under the supervision of Dr. Golec de Zavala.
 Dorottya’s main research interest lie primarily in the field of social psychology, including topics such as dehumanization, collective narcissism, and intergroup processes, but she is also involved in research relating to positive psychology.